Semiparametric inference of effective reproduction number dynamics from wastewater pathogen surveillance data: Discussion

-When compared to models fit to case data, the EIRR-ww model clearly had larger bias and wider credible intervals.
-This is likely the inevitable result of the high individual variation in genome concentrations seen in empirical studies \citep{hoffmann2021faecal}, and an important limitation of this data source to keep in mind when considering using it in future models.
-On the other hand, in our simulation study we simulated the ideal scenario for cases, where the case detection rate does not change over time.
-In real world settings where this is likely not the case, models fit to wastewater data may outperform models fit to case data unless changes in reporting rates can be estimated by integrating multiple data sources (such as hospitalizations).
-Using models fit to both cases and wastewater data simultaneously seems like a promising direction for future work.
+When compared to models fit to case data, the EIRR-ww model clearly had larger bias and wider credible intervals, likely due to the high individual variation in genome concentrations seen in empirical studies \citep{hoffmann2021faecal}.
+On the other hand, in real world settings where the case detection ratio changes over time, models fit to wastewater data may outperform models fit to case data which do not account for this.
+Using models fit to both cases and wastewater data simultaneously is a promising direction for future work.

 The EIR-cases model had slightly larger bias and wider credible intervals than the SEIR-cases model.
-However, this comparison was made when priors for the susceptible compartment were correct.
-In a real world situation where the initial susceptible population is hard to guess correctly, the EIR-cases model may well outperform the SEIR-cases model.
-Even in the best case scenario we showed in this paper, we think the increases in bias and uncertainty are acceptable.
+However, this comparison was made without considering waning immunity.
 We did not use the SEIR-cases model to estimate $R_{t}$ for Los Angeles, CA, in part because we think it is highly likely the rates of waning immunity changed dramatically when Omicron became the dominant SARS-CoV-2 variant.
-This is a situation for which the EIR framework is well suited, and indeed the estimates of $R_{t}$ were largely in line with other case based methods.
+This is a situation for which the EIR framework is well suited.
 Even without wastewater data, we think the framework we describe in this paper is a useful alternative to \texttt{EpiEstim} and related methods when estimating the effective reproduction number.